-And Cole was right.
+And Griffin was right.
 The second night was even better.
 He taught her things she'd never even dreamed of, helped her to scale new heights of sexuality with him.
 She was in a constant state of arousal, never getting quite enough of him.

-And so for two nights, cocooned in the secrecy of his room, away from unsuspecting eyes, Cassie learned about love and sensuality from Cole Martin.
-She reveled in it, gloried in it, celebrated life and loving in the king-sized bed with the streetlight pouring in on them.
+And so for two nights, cocooned in the secrecy of his room, away from unsuspecting eyes, Cassie learned about love and sensuality from Griffin Hunter.
+She reveled in it, gloried in it, celebrated life and loving in the big king-sized bed with the street light pouring in on them.

-When Cassie was dressing to leave the second night, Cole pulled open the drawer of the nightstand and handed her a little box.
+When Cassie was dressing to leave the second night, Griffin pulled open the drawer of the nightstand and handed her a little box.
 He seemed hesitant, almost embarrassed.